designedmind/2017/CFP.md

 they believe the world to be, summarise their goals and plans, explain the world around them in terms of possibilities for action, and justify the actions they take in terms of consciously held beliefs, desires and feelings.
-Rather than arising as a mysterious side-effect of information processing, such &ldquo;consciousness-talk&rdquo; - elaborate behaviour oriented around an ostensibly private mental life - is a collection of specific psychological mechanisms.
+While we intuit strongly that these things could somehow happen without "the light being on" inside, we remain curiously oblivious to the fact that these features of our phenotype -- elaborate behaviour oriented around an ostensibly private mental life -- are being driven by psychological mechanisms taking place in the physical world.

-A working assumption of the symposium is that it is _these behaviours_ that are the proper target, or explanandum, of a science of consciousness.
-What we intuit as a "private realm" is a functional mechanism operating in the public
-world: a brain's behavioural interface to the environment, designed by evolution to enable new levels of autonomy, self-monitoring and deliberative action.
+_These behaviours_ are the proper target, or explanandum, of a science of consciousness.
+What we intuit as a "private realm" is a functional mechanism operating in the public world: a brain's behavioural interface to the environment, designed by evolution to enable new levels of autonomy, self-monitoring and deliberative action.
 It is our _belief_ in the Hard Problem which needs to be taken seriously, not the Hard Problem itself.

-This perspective on consciousness is unintuitive at first, but a growing body of evidence shows it to be .
+This perspective on consciousness is unintuitive at first, but a growing body of evidence shows consciousness to be an evolved control mechanism.
 By representing not only the world and its affordances for action, but also _ourselves_ as embodied agents in the world, and ultimately ourselves _as representers_, the evolving brain converged on the _self_ as the solution to a control problem.
 We cannot easily appreciate the world-model as a model, because "we" only exist in virtue of the model, as its central feature.

-Of course, there is a distinct lack of consensus that this is indeed the explanandum.
-The workshop is therefore planned as forum to build more consensus, .
+The workshop is a forum to elaborate, discuss and critique this emerging scientific picture of consciousness as functional mechanism.
 We invite perspectives from philosophy, psychology, neuroscience and informatics.

 POSSIBLE THEMES AND TOPICS

-These are not meant to constrain, but merely to highlight areas where we feel there are opportunities to make progress.
+These are not meant to constrain, but merely to highlight areas where we feel there are opportunities to make progress, especially where there is a tension between the emerging behavioural/functional picture, and our deeply-held intuitions.

 * **Confronting the &ldquo;further fact&rdquo; intuition.** The further-fact
   intuition is so compelling that many hold it be self-evident.
 It underlies